Are you an adviser? Go to Unbiased Pro

 Find an accountant

-Why seek funding?
+Why seek business funding?

 There are a number of different ways you can raise finance for your business, but they divide broadly into two types: borrow money to be repaid later, or sell equity shares in your company.